Best Architecture Software in 2020 – Latest Quadrant Ranking Released by 360Quadrants

 360Quadrants Assessment Method

-Highly skilled researchers and analysts rate top Architecture Software post-high-level research and analysis.
+Highly skilled researchers and analysts rate top vendors in Architecture Software post high-level research and analysis.
 This assessment is performed depending on more than 100 parameters, which are divided into product maturity and business strategy.
 Product maturity is totally dependent on the product portfolio and its features and functionality provided by the vendor.

 On the contrary, business strategy depends on the vendor’s go to market strategies such as expansion plans, important innovations, industries served, and partner networks.
 These parameters are assigned weightage and a score is generated for a specific vendor.
 This score will decide the position of the vendor in the 360Quadrant, and the vendor will be placed accordingly.